Matthew J. Bunkers, Ph.D.

 Rain fell during a time when an organization had insurance for at least 0.25″ of rain to protect against losses for their outdoor fundraising event.
 Initial estimates by another consulting firm showed 0.14″ of rain during the period of interest, which resulted in denial of the claim.
-A more detailed analysis of radar rainfall estimates and biases, along with nearby precipitation reports from several observers, showed that rainfall likely equaled or exceeded 0.25″ during the period of interest.
+A more detailed analysis of radar rainfall estimates and the associated errors, along with nearby supplemental precipitation reports from several observers, showed that rainfall likely equaled or exceeded 0.25″ during the period of interest.
 This analysis resulted in full payment of the insurance claim.